A Survey of Machine Learning for Estimating Workload: Considering Unknown Tasks: Notation and Evaluation Criteria

+An exhaustive analysis of applicable machine learning methods is impractical due to the volume of existing methods applied to non-IID machine learning problems; however, these methods can be conceptually grouped based upon the number of distributions and the distribution shift type (see Fig. \ref{fig:dist_shift}) \citep{pml2Book}.
+These categories represent a comprehensive list of non-IID machine learning method types and each category is assessed to understand which method types merit further investigation.
+Three evaluation criteria are applied to the presented techniques: (1) Portability, (2) Model Complexity, and (3) Adaptability.
+These three criteria function as a tool for understanding how the human factors considerations of workload estimation for unknown tasks interact with the machine learning aspects of non-IID techniques, with the aim of determining each technique's practical utility.

-\emph{Portability} refers to the number of distributions used to train and test a model~\cite{sun2015survey}.
-Learning tasks may consist of multiple source domains (e.g., rural hospital data vs. urban hospital data).
+\emph{Portability} refers to the number of distributions used to train and test a model \citep{sun2015survey}.
+Learning tasks may consist of multiple source domains (e.g., urban vs wildland fire fighting).
 A straightforward means of combining information from multiple domains is to construct a single joint distribution; however, data in some domains may be of higher quality than others.
-Weighting high-quality data over low-quality data is appropriate to maximize performance~\cite{sun2015survey}.
+Weighting high-quality data over low-quality data is appropriate to maximize performance \citep{sun2015survey}.
 Additionally, the separation of source domains may be artificial.
-Prior work established that modeling domains separately can be beneficial for learning inductive biases that improve performance on unknown learning tasks~\cite{baxter2000model}.
+Prior work established that modeling domains separately can be beneficial for learning inductive biases that improve performance on unknown learning tasks \citep{baxter2000model}.
 Portability can have four values: one-to-one, one-to-many, many-to-one, and many-to-many. \emph{One-to-one} refers to an algorithm that transfers knowledge between one source and one target domain. \emph{One-to-many} transfers knowledge from one source domain to many target domains, and \emph{many-to-one} transfers knowledge from multiple source domains to a single target domain. \emph{Many-to-many} knowledge transfer occurs between multiple sources to multiple target domains simultaneously.

+A many-to-many portability is desirable for workload estimation for unknown tasks.
+Machine learning-based workload estimation methods are primarily developed using data collected in experimental conditions, producing diverse datasets with low data volumes.
+Further, these experimental conditions may unintentionally introduce bias into the dataset \citep{bs2024design}.
+Developing workload estimation methods must therefore be able to accommodate distribution shifts for multiple, small, noisy datasets (i.e., many-to-many portability).
+Many-to-one portability is only desirable if a method needs to estimate workload for a single new task, which is unlikely in real-world application domains.
+One-to-one portability is not sufficient outside of contrived circumstances, as effectively capturing the nuanced differences between known and unknown tasks using two distributions requires large data volumes.